Bo Hines

 Full name: Robert Nicholas Hines.
 Yale BA 2018, Wake Forest JD 2022.
 Co-founded Nxum Group (Charlotte investment firm) which donated M in pro-Trump billboard ads to MAGA Inc Super PAC one week before 2024 election.
 Appointed Dec 2024 as Executive Director, Presidential Council of Advisers on Digital Assets.
 Worked under David Sacks (AI/crypto czar).
 Helped pass GENIUS Act, draft 166-page WH crypto policy report.
 Resigned Aug 9 2025 with '50+ job offers.'
 Joined Tether Aug 19 as strategic adviser.
 Sep 12: named CEO of Tether USAT and USAT stablecoin announced.
 USAT launched Jan 27 2026 with Anchorage Digital as issuer, Cantor Fitzgerald as reserve custodian.
 SEC S-4 EX-99.3 shows Hines consented to be named as XXI director.

-ETHICS FRAMEWORK: Trump rescinded Biden ethics EO on Jan 20 2025 (EO 14148) and did NOT issue a replacement ethics pledge.
+Trump rescinded the Biden ethics EO on Jan 20 2025 (EO 14148) and did not issue a replacement ethics pledge.
 Under statutory 18 USC 207, senior employees face a 1-year cooling-off on representational communications before their former agency.
-However, Hines role as CEO of a private company (not lobbying Congress/White House directly) may technically fall outside the narrow scope of 207.
-Biden-era pledge would have imposed 2-year ban on lobbying or representing before former agency — but Trump revoked it.
-The absence of any Trump ethics pledge creates a legal gap that Hines exploited.
+Hines's role as CEO of a private company (not lobbying Congress or the White House directly) may fall outside the narrow scope of Section 207.
+The Biden-era pledge would have imposed a 2-year ban on lobbying or representing before a former agency, but Trump revoked it.
+The absence of a Trump ethics pledge leaves a legal gap that Hines's transition fell within.

 Bo Hines served as Executive Director of the White House Presidential Council of Advisers on Digital Assets from Jan 20, 2025 to Aug 9, 2025 (7 months).
 He was a key architect of the GENIUS Act (Guiding and Establishing National Innovation for U.S. Stablecoins Act), signed into law July 18, 2025.
 Also helped implement Trump's Jan 23, 2025 EO on digital financial technology and the March 6, 2025 Strategic Bitcoin Reserve EO.
 Council held 1,000+ meetings with industry stakeholders.

-DUAL ROLE ETHICS ISSUE: After resigning as WH Crypto Council Executive Director, Hines remained as a Special Government Employee (SGE) to assist David Sacks (AI & Crypto Czar) with AI policy initiatives.
-This means Hines simultaneously held a government advisory role AND private-sector positions at Tether.
-SGEs are limited to 130 days/year but still subject to 18 USC 208 conflict-of-interest restrictions on participating in matters affecting their financial interests.
+After resigning as White House Crypto Council Executive Director, Hines remained a Special Government Employee (SGE) to assist David Sacks (AI & Crypto Czar) with AI policy initiatives.
+Hines thus simultaneously held a government advisory role and private-sector positions at Tether.
+SGEs are limited to 130 days per year but remain subject to 18 USC 208 conflict-of-interest restrictions on participating in matters affecting their financial interests.

-GENIUS ACT POLICY CAPTURE: The GENIUS Act (PL 119-27, signed July 18, 2025) established the first US federal stablecoin regulatory framework.
-Key provisions: stablecoins must be 1:1 backed by USD/low-risk assets, issuers must be insured depository institutions or Fed-approved nonbank entities.
-Tether designed USAT specifically to comply with this framework — using Anchorage Digital (OCC-regulated bank) as issuer.
-Hines helped shepherd the Act through Congress, then became CEO of the company that most directly benefits from its provisions.
-The Act passed Senate 68-30 on Jun 17, House on Jul 17, signed Jul 18.
+The GENIUS Act (PL 119-27, signed July 18, 2025) established the first US federal stablecoin regulatory framework.
+Key provisions: stablecoins must be 1:1 backed by USD or low-risk assets, and issuers must be insured depository institutions or Fed-approved nonbank entities.
+Tether designed USAT specifically to comply with this framework, using Anchorage Digital (an OCC-regulated bank) as issuer.
+Hines helped shepherd the Act through Congress, then became CEO of the company positioned to benefit most directly from its provisions.
+The Act passed the Senate 68-30 on Jun 17, the House on Jul 17, and was signed Jul 18.

-REVOLVING DOOR: Bo Hines was Executive Director of White House Crypto Council under Trump, helped write the GENIUS Act (stablecoin regulation signed Jul 18 2025), resigned Aug 2025, immediately became CEO of Tether's new USAT stablecoin launched Jan 27 2026 — the exact product enabled by the law he wrote.
-Cantor Fitzgerald (Lutnick family) named as designated reserve custodian and primary dealer for USAT.
-This creates a direct pipeline: government official writes stablecoin law -> leaves government -> runs the stablecoin company -> Commerce Secretary's family firm profits as custodian.
+Bo Hines was Executive Director of the White House Crypto Council under Trump, helped write the GENIUS Act (stablecoin regulation signed Jul 18 2025), resigned Aug 2025, and became CEO of Tether's new USAT stablecoin launched Jan 27 2026 — the product the law was designed to enable.
+Cantor Fitzgerald (Lutnick family) was named as designated reserve custodian and primary dealer for USAT.
+The sequence runs from government official writing stablecoin law, to leaving government, to running the stablecoin company, with the Commerce Secretary's family firm serving as custodian.

 Bo Hines served as Executive Director of President's Council of Advisers on Digital Assets (White House Crypto Council) from Jan 2025 to Aug 9 2025 (~7 months).
 Led inter-agency working group (SEC, CFTC, Treasury, Commerce, bank regulators) meeting weekly on stablecoin standards.
 Produced 166-page policy report.
 Championed GENIUS Act through Congress — Senate passed 68-30 on Jun 17, House 308-122 on Jul 17, signed Jul 18 2025.
 The GENIUS Act created the regulatory framework enabling US-compliant stablecoins.

-DAVID SACKS CONFLICT PARALLELS: Bo Hines worked under David Sacks (WH AI & Crypto Czar), who received a financial conflict-of-interest waiver in March 2025 as an SGE.
-Sacks continues managing his VC firm while advising crypto policy.
-Elizabeth Warren and Senate Banking Committee launched ethics investigation into Sacks (Sep 2025).
-Sacks financial disclosure form never made public.
-Pattern: both Sacks and Hines had/have financial interests in crypto while shaping federal crypto policy.
+Bo Hines worked under David Sacks (White House AI & Crypto Czar), who received a financial conflict-of-interest waiver in March 2025 as an SGE.
+Sacks continued managing his VC firm while advising crypto policy.
+Elizabeth Warren and the Senate Banking Committee launched an ethics investigation into Sacks (Sep 2025), and Sacks's financial disclosure form was never made public.
+Both Sacks and Hines held financial interests in crypto while shaping federal crypto policy.

-OPENSANCTIONS PEP DESIGNATION: Bo Hines flagged as Politically Exposed Person (PEP, role.pep) in OpenSanctions/Wikidata datasets.
-First seen 2025-01-17, last seen 2026-02-13.
+Bo Hines is flagged as a Politically Exposed Person (PEP, role.pep) in OpenSanctions/Wikidata datasets, first seen 2025-01-17, last seen 2026-02-13.
 Known aliases: Robert Hines, Bo Hines.
 US citizenship.
 Political affiliation: Republican Party.
-No financial disclosure (OGE Form 278e) found in public search — this is notable for a senior White House official handling financial policy.
-LittleSis lists him as political candidate (entity 458975) and 'Bo Hines For Congress' PAC (entity 417015).
+No financial disclosure (OGE Form 278e) was found in public search, which is notable for a senior White House official handling financial policy.
+LittleSis lists him as a political candidate (entity 458975) and the 'Bo Hines For Congress' PAC (entity 417015).

-Bo Hines Revolving Door: White House -> GENIUS Act -> Tether CEO in 22 days.
-Timeline: (1) Jan 20, 2025: Appointed Executive Director, Presidential Council of Advisers on Digital Assets.
-(2) Jul 18, 2025: GENIUS Act signed into law -- stablecoin regulatory framework Hines shepherded.
-(3) Aug 9, 2025: Resigned from White House.
+Bo Hines moved from the White House crypto council to a Tether leadership role in the weeks after the GENIUS Act became law.
+Timeline: (1) Jan 20, 2025: appointed Executive Director, Presidential Council of Advisers on Digital Assets.
+(2) Jul 18, 2025: GENIUS Act signed into law, the stablecoin regulatory framework Hines shepherded.
+(3) Aug 9, 2025: resigned from White House.
 (4) Aug 19, 2025: Fortune reports Tether hired Hines (10 days post-resignation).
-(5) Sep 12, 2025: Tether formally announces USAT stablecoin with Hines as CEO.
-USAT is explicitly designed to operate under the GENIUS Act framework Hines wrote.
-Anchorage Digital is the GENIUS Act-compliant issuer.
-Hines went from designing the regulatory framework to running the company that benefits most from it.
+(5) Sep 12, 2025: Tether announces the USAT stablecoin with Hines as CEO.
+USAT is designed to operate under the GENIUS Act framework Hines wrote, with Anchorage Digital as the GENIUS Act-compliant issuer.
+Hines moved from designing the regulatory framework to running a company positioned to benefit from it.

-USAT-WLFI Tether Dual Stablecoin Architecture: Tether now operates two stablecoin products targeting US market: (1) USD1 via WLFI (Trump family venture, Eric Trump as Web3 Ambassador, used for MGX $2B Binance deal).
-(2) USAT via Tether USA, with Bo Hines (former White House crypto czar) as CEO, Anchorage Digital as GENIUS Act-compliant issuer, HQ in Charlotte NC.
-Both benefit from the GENIUS Act that Hines helped write.
-The person who designed the regulatory framework for stablecoins now runs the stablecoin company.
-This confirms Hypothesis H39 (Dual Stablecoin Regulatory Capture).
+Tether operates two stablecoin products targeting the US market: (1) USD1 via WLFI (a Trump family venture, with Eric Trump as Web3 Ambassador, used for the MGX $2B Binance deal); (2) USAT via Tether USA, with Bo Hines (former White House crypto director) as CEO, Anchorage Digital as GENIUS Act-compliant issuer, headquartered in Charlotte NC.
+Both benefit from the GENIUS Act that Hines helped write, placing the official who helped design the stablecoin regulatory framework at the head of a stablecoin company.

 Bo Hines (Robert Beauford Hines IV, b.
 Aug 29 1995, Charlotte NC) - Yale BA Political Science 2018, Wake Forest JD 2022.
 Former WR at NC State and Yale.
 Co-founded Nxum Capital/Nxum Group with father Todd Hines.
 Republican congressional candidate NC-13 (2022, lost) and NC-6 (2024, lost primary).
 Trump endorsed March 2022.
 FEC committee C00766162.
 FEC fined ~K for disclosure failures.